 - A Le Creuset Signature Enameled Cast-Iron 5-1/2-Quart Round Dutch Oven and Stainless Steel Spider Strainer are the two tools I use for frying anything and everything.

-- The Le Creuset of America Enameled Cast Iron Sauce Pan is my new favorite saucepan to whip up sauces like the cheese sauce you see in this recipe.
+- This saucepan to whip up sauces like the cheese sauce you see in this recipe.

 - Don’t have a reliable whisk?
-Check out the OXO SteeL 9-Inch Better Wire Whisk.
-I’ve been using mine for SO LONG and it is still pristine.
+I’ve been using this one for SO LONG and it is still pristine.

 - 4 to 5 russet potatoes, cut into fries